-Long Coat (Outline of the dog not visible) COLOR All coat colors acceptable provided that the facial mask is distinct and clearly visible and there is a contrasting lighter color on the dog's throat, chest, breeches, feet, legs and underside.
+All coat colors acceptable provided that the facial mask is distinct and clearly visible and there is a contrasting lighter color on the dog's throat, chest, breeches, feet, legs and underside.
 The overall appearance is one of symmetry.

 The most desirable mask consists of dark coloration on the skull which extends down the bridge of the muzzle and under the eyes, provided that the darker color under the eyes extends no more than halfway down the muzzle; light spots over the eyes; and a contrasting lighter color extending up the cheeks to a line between the outside corners of the eyes and the base of the ears, down the sides of the muzzle, under the jaw, and down the throat.
 The fur on the inside of the ears should also be of the same lighter contrasting color.

-Any of the following markings are very desirable but it is not necessary that all be present; Light spots over the eyes; a light blaze centered in the middle of the skull and stop; a dark strip down the center of the muzzle which may or may not be evenly divided by a narrow light-colored strip; dark coloration under the eyes; and dark coloration at the tip of the tail.
+Any of the following markings are very desirable but it is not necessary that all be present: Light spots over the eyes; a light blaze centered in the middle of the skull and stop; a dark strip down the center of the muzzle which may or may not be evenly divided by a narrow light-colored strip; dark coloration under the eyes; and dark coloration at the tip of the tail.
 With the exception of the blaze and the light spots above the eyes, the more of the lighter contrasting color present on the upper part of the face, the less desirable is the mask, with the least acceptable being the Widow's Peak (where the entire face is of the lighter color with just a small dark area capping the top of the head and a point dropping into the center of the upper forehead).
-The Faces of the Alaskan Klee Kai These pictures illustrate the many acceptable faces of the Alaskan Klee Kai.

-Serious Faults: Absence of required lighter contrasting color described above; asymmetrical markings visible while the dog is standing; any distinct area of lighter contrasting color on the topline, known as a "cape"; a dark strip on the center of the muzzle that extends down the sides of the muzzle; distinct spots of lighter contrasting color anywhere other than the spots over the eyes, the blaze on the head, or the tip of the tail.
-Disqualifications: Absence of distinct mask; solid coat color lacking distinct and contrasting markings; albinism.
+Eliminating Faults: Absence of required lighter contrasting color described above; asymmetrical markings visible while the dog is standing; any distinct area of lighter contrasting color on the topline, known as a "cape"; a dark strip on the center of the muzzle that extends down the sides of the muzzle; distinct spots of lighter contrasting color anywhere other than the spots over the eyes, the blaze on the head, or the tip of the tail.
+An all-white dog.

+Disqualifications: Absence of distinct mask; solid coat color (other than white) lacking distinct and contrasting markings; albinism.

-HEIGHT & WEIGHT It is intended that the Alaskan Klee Kai remain a small to medium-sized dog.
+HEIGHT & WEIGHT

+It is intended that the Alaskan Klee Kai remain a small to medium-sized dog.
 Height is measured from the withers to the ground.
 An Alaskan Klee Kai should not appear heavy or too thin.
 Weight should be proportionate to height.